 Our Take: This is one of the top grain-inclusive puppy foods for large breed dogs.
 Most puppies should do well on it.

 2. NUTRO Wholesome Essentials Large Breed Puppy Dry Dog Food, Chicken & Lamb

 If non-GMO ingredients are important to you, you’ll love Nutro Wholesome Essentials Large Breed Puppy Chicken & Lamb.
 It’s made in the USA with farm-raised chicken and non-GMO ingredients.

 First 5 Ingredients: Chicken, chicken meal (source of glucosamine and chondroitin sulfate), brewers rice, split peas, whole grain sorghum

 Customer Reviews: Like any food, some puppies got sick after eating this one.
 Most puppies enjoy it, though, and are thriving.

-This is an excellent choice if you’re looking for a grain-inclusive food for your large breed puppy, especially if you worry about GMO ingredients.
+Our Take: This is an excellent choice if you’re looking for a grain-inclusive food for your large breed puppy, especially if you worry about GMO ingredients.

 Is Grain-Free Dog Food Safe?